 It is the best market that I’ve seen.
 (So far!)

-On my last full day in Budapest, I set out to find the Children’s Railway, a small rail service that covers the Buda Hills and – as the name implies – schoolchildren fill various roles around and onboard the trains.
+The Children’s Railway is a small rail service that covers the Buda Hills and – as the name implies – schoolchildren fill various roles around and onboard the trains.

 After about 20 minutes, people suddenly appeared and bordered the railcar, and we headed straight up the hill.
 Then, out of nowhere, about four stops before the top of the hill, everyone got off the train.